Nambia safari in Zambezi Region

 Rovos Rail Namibia

-Rovos Rail to Namibia – travel in style on the iconic luxury train, Rovos Rail either to or from Namibia to Pretoria, South Africa.
-This journey takes the train from the savannahs of the Highveld to the Atlantic in the west.
-Departing from Pretoria, the …
+Rovos Rail to Namibia – travel in style on the iconic luxury train, Rovos Rail to Namibia.
+You can start this rail journey in Pretoria, South Africa or Walvis Bay, Namibia.
+This journey takes the train from the savannahs of the Highveld to the Atlantic …